oflore12/Where-to-Stream/README.md

 - `flask run`

 In the VM, open a web browser and go to http://127.0.0.1:5000/.
 You should be able to see the web page.

+## Testing
+In the Python environment, simply run `pytest` to run a test session on all testing files.
+All testing files are located in the *tests/* directory.

+To run a specific testing file, run `pytest test/<name_of_test>.py`.